nothinggift/jsdom/README.md

 });
 ```

 By default this will forward all `"jsdomError"` events to `console.error`.
-If you want to maintain only a strict one-to-one mapping of events to method calls, and perhaps handle `"jsdomErrors"` yourself, then you can do `sendTo(console, { omitJsdomErrors: true })`.
+If you want to maintain only a strict one-to-one mapping of events to method calls, and perhaps handle `"jsdomErrors"` yourself, then you can do `sendTo(console, { omitJSDOMErrors: true })`.

 #### Create an event emitter for a window's console